 The Bexar County community action agency is also the Department of Human Services, or DHS.
 The non-profit organization provides a number of programs and resources to those that are struggling and need help.
-Services may be offered for low income families with children, the elderly, disabled, unemployed, and working poor.
+Services offered from this city of San Antonio and county agency may be offered for low income families with children, the elderly, disabled, unemployed, and working poor.
 The agency also provides help both in San Antonio and across all of Bexar County.

 Another program for children and infants is Head Start.
 The San Antonio Department of Human Services offers educational, health care and family strengthening services to eligible children and even their parents as well.
 Head Start is offered to children under the age of 5.
 It offers educational, nutritional, medical, dental, mental health, disability services, and other aid that promotes school readiness and family strengthening.

 Alliance to End Homelessness Continuum of Care is a regional program that is focused on stopping future incidents of and reversing current homelessness.
 They work closely with non-profits and other agencies such as Haven for Hope.
 The Department also contracts with community based homeless services providers.